ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: configure_deembedding_table_interpolation_nearest(port, table_name)

             Selects the nearest interpolation method.

                             NI-RFSG uses the parameters of the table nearest to the carrier frequency for de-embedding.

+                            **Supported Devices**: PXIe-5830/5831/5832/5840/5841/5842/5860